-Criteo Research is proud to announce the launch of the Criteo Faculty Research Award program.
+Criteo Research is proud to announce the 2nd edition of the Criteo Faculty Research Award program.
 We believe in facilitating a transfer of ideas between academic and industrial research and this award program is a step in that direction.
 Please read FAQ below for details on the program.

 What is the Criteo Faculty Research Award?

 The Criteo Faculty Research Award funds leading machine learning research at universities, in order to improve collaboration between Criteo Research and academic faculty, resulting in work that will be made available to the external machine learning community by publishing papers and/or open-sourcing any technology that is developed.
 The award is provided as an unrestricted gift to the university.

 Who is eligible to apply for the award?